Vue <template> element should not have v-show directive

 This rule applies when a Vue <template> element has a v-show directive.

 v-show is a directive for conditionally displaying an element but it does not support <template>.
-When v-show is used with <template>, it will be ignored and the contents of <template> will be displayed regardless of the v-show condition.
+If v-show is used with <template>, it will be ignored and the <template> will be rendered as a native HTML element instead of a Vue built-in.

 If you intended not to show the contents of <template> according to a specific value, you should specify the value as v-if instead of v-show.